-Here is a timeline of North Korea's development of missiles and nuclear weapons:
+Here is a timeline of the country's development of missiles and nuclear weapons:

 Late 1970s: North Korea starts working on a version of the Soviet Scud-B (range 300km).